harsh-quantum/Quantum-Measurement-any-basis-and-check-QEC-/README.md

 To resolve the above issues i made the two notebooks which will be helpful specially in the field of measurement based quantum computing.
 Second note give you more insight about the any 1 qubit error correction code .Also you can try your own code and test it weather it will correct all the pauli errors or not.

+Below you can see the screenshot how we can change the one basis into another .\

 ![Screenshot 2022-02-04 190255](https://user-images.githubusercontent.com/82764276/152537634-e2d3410a-33e1-4d7c-bd2d-f4bc76398eae.png)
 \
 \
 ![download](https://user-images.githubusercontent.com/82764276/152537694-6de6de65-ec91-4a2e-8c5f-10fbfa2acc57.png)
 \
 \
+Glimpse from Notebook 2 i.e Stabilizer formulism which will tell you the strength of your quantum error correction code \

 ![download (1)](https://user-images.githubusercontent.com/82764276/152537735-19e5a358-336e-4535-80c8-281d964327db.png)
 \
 \